titanxtx/Fortran-Timez/README.md

 The code uses the C time.h functions for timing.
 Extra functionality was added on top so you don't need to mess with the C interface to use this library.
 When using this library use C interoperability types if you can.
 Most of the functions take advantage of the function overloading so you can use many types with most of the functions.

+Some of these functions are built into Linux so using this module in windows might not work.

 ## Functions

 #### nanosleep